Italy's Renzi brushes off talk of EU mocking over budget

 BERLIN, BRUSSELS AND BERLUSCONI

-Renzi has promised that Italy, struggling to emerge from its longest postwar recession, with unemployment at record levels, will meet its budget commitments, including keeping its deficit under the EU cap of 3 percent of gross domestic product.
+Renzi has promised that Italy, struggling to emerge from its worst post-war recession, with unemployment at record levels, will meet its budget commitments, including keeping its deficit under the EU cap of 3 percent of gross domestic product.

 However, he has pledged measures including 10 billion euros in income tax cuts to low earners, swift repayment of tens of billions of euros in debt arrears owed by the public sector to private companies and heavy investment in schools, all to be funded by extra borrowing and so-far undefined spending cuts.